Nash Ryder

 Assistant Professor of Instruction in Violin

-Featured on the highly acclaimed NPR radio show ‘From the Top’ in his youth, Nash has since performed in a wide variety of venues internationally and nationally, performing in festivals such as the Conservatoire Américain de Fontainebleau in France, the Lake District Music Festival in England, the Sarasota Music Festival, the Bowdoin International Music Festival, Meadowmount School of Music and the Colorado College Summer Music Festival.
+Featured on the highly acclaimed NPR radio show ‘From the Top’ in his youth, Nash has since performed in a wide variety of venues internationally and nationally.

-He has been a featured soloist with the Bangor Symphony Orchestra, Ars Flores Symphony Orchestra, the New England String Ensemble, White Mountain Bach Festival Orchestra, the Frost Symphony Orchestra, I Solisti di Miami, and the Colorado College SMF Orchestra.
+He has been a featured soloist with the Bangor Symphony Orchestra, Ars Flores Symphony Orchestra, the Dubuque Symphony, the New England String Ensemble, White Mountain Bach Festival Orchestra, the Frost Symphony Orchestra, and the Colorado College SMF Orchestra.

-Former rotating concertmaster and teaching artist of the New World Symphony, Dr. Ryder is currently assistant professor of instruction in violin at the University of Northern Iowa and the concertmaster of the Dubuque Symphony Orchestra.
-He has also regularly performed with the Florida Orchestra, the Portland Symphony Orchestra, the Venice Symphony, Waterloo-Cedar Falls Symphony and Orchestra Iowa.
-In 2024, Dr. Ryder formed the Mesa Duo with internationally-renowned pianist and UNI professor Sean Botkin.
-He is also a faculty member at NEMC at the Snow Pond Center for the Arts and SummerKeys, both in Maine.
-Dr. Ryder will release an album of French works for unaccompanied violin through the Sheva Collection in 2024.
+He is currently assistant professor of instruction in violin at the University of Northern Iowa and the concertmaster of the Dubuque Symphony Orchestra.
+Former rotating concertmaster and teaching artist of the New World Symphony, Dr. Ryder has also performed with frequently with Florida Orchestra, the Portland Symphony Orchestra, and Orchestra Iowa.
+He is a faculty member of Rocky Ridge Music in Colorado.
+Dr. Ryder will release an album of French works for unaccompanied violin through Centaur Records in 2025.

 D.M.A. - Eastman School of Music